 Income tax laws in India provide various avenues for individuals to save on taxes by offering deductions for specified expenses.
 Section 80DDB is one such provision that allows taxpayers to claim deductions for expenses incurred on the treatment of certain specified diseases for themselves or their dependants.
-In this article, we will delve into the details of Section 80DDB, covering the diseases covered, the process of claiming deductions, and relevant documentation.
+The diseases eligible for deduction under this section are listed in Rule 11DD of the Income Tax Regulations.
+In this article, we will delve into the details of Section 80DDB, covering the diseases covered, the process of claiming deductions, the deduction limits, and relevant documentation.

 Who can claim a deduction under Section 80DDB of the Income Tax Act?

-A deduction under Section 80DDB of the Income Income Tax Act can be claimed by both individuals and Hindu Undivided Families (HUFs).
+A deduction under Section 80DDB of the Act can be claimed by both individuals and Hindu Undivided Families (HUFs).
 However, there are specific eligibility criteria that individuals must meet to qualify for this deduction.
 Here are the key points:

 - Residential status: The deduction is available only to resident individuals and Hindu Undivided Families.
 Non-residents are not eligible to claim benefits under this section.